 About three hundred settlements have existed on the territory of the Bukhara oasis throughout the history.
-Hundreds of swollen hills and mounds with the ruins of disappeared cities and settlements are hiding in their depths.
-Many of them are waiting for their discoverers and some, such as Varakhsha and Paikend, have already been investigated by scientists and have become historical monuments of past civilizations.
-Varakhsha and Paykend both make good half day trips from Bukhara if one wants to escape to the less populated areas from the city.
-Both of them were substantial, well-fortified cities older than Bukhara itself.
+Hundreds of swollen hills and mounds with the ruins of disappeared cities and settlements are hiding in the depths.
+Many of them are waiting for their discoverers and some, such as Varakhsha and Paikend, have already been investigated by archaeologists and have become historical monuments of past civilizations.
+Varakhsha and Paykend both make good half day trips from Bukhara if one wants to escape to the less populated areas from bustle of the city.
+Both of them were substantial, well-fortified cities and older than Bukhara itself.

-Varakhsha (also known as Varasha and Varahsha) was a medieval city in the Bukhara oasis in Sogdia, established in the 1st century BC.
-It is located 39 km to the northwest of Bukhara and it was the capital of the Sogdian dynasty of the kings of Bukhara.
+Varakhsha (also known as Varasha and Varahsha) was a medieval city in the Bukhara oasis in Sogdia and was established already in the 1st century BC.
+It is located 39 km northwest of Bukhara and it was the capital of the Sogdian dynasty of the kings of Bukhara.

-According to one contemporary historian, the word “Hephthalite” is derived from the Sogdian word for “strong man” Although the Hephthalites may have claimed suzerainty over the city-states of the Zerafshan Valley the Sogdians probably enjoyed a degree of autonomy and by 563 a.d.
-Hephthalite influence in the region had ended altogether.
-It was around this time that the Ark in Bukhara and the various small settlements surrounding it had blended into an important city.
+According to one contemporary historian, the word “Hephthalite” is derived from the Sogdian word for “strong man”.
+Although the Hephthalites may have claimed suzerainty over the city-states of the Zerafshan Valley, the Sogdians probably enjoyed a degree of autonomy and by 563 AD, Hephthalite influence in the region had totally ended.
+It was around this time that the Ark of Bukhara and the various small settlements surrounding it had blended into an important city.
 Still, it was one of the numerous cities in the Bukhara Oasis and not necessarily the most dominant.

-Paykend (or Paikand, also Baikand) was a city that flourished for one and a half thousand years and was swallowed by the sands of Kyzyl Kum in the 13th century.
-It was a major handicraft center and an important trade point and an urban settlement on the Great Silk Road now located about 50 km southwest from modern Bukhara.
+Paykend (also Paikand or Baikand) was a city that flourished for one and a half thousand years but was finally swallowed by the sands of Kyzyl Kum in the 13th century.
+It was a major handicraft center and an important trade point and an urban settlement on the Great Silk Road, now located about 50 km southwest from modern Bukhara.
 Under a layer of sand, there are the remains of the city that arose in the 6th – 3rd centuries BC.
-The town was noted for the products of its craftsmen: glass-blowers, potters and armorers.
-People of Paikend reached a high level in the use of home comforts.
+The town was noted for the products of its craftsmen including glass-blowers, potters and armorers.
+People of Paykend also reached a high level in the use of home comforts.
 Their homes had wash-stands, bathrooms, toilets and Paikend was well-known as the first Central Asian city- republic governed by rich tradesmen.

-The excavation works have been carried out here for more than 20 years by Uzbekistan archeologists and their Russian colleagues from State Hermitage in St. Petersburg.
-They have also discovered the remains of a building related to zoroastrianism containing a fire shelter.
-Ferdowsi in his poem “Shahnameh” reports it that in Paykand the legendary Khosrov built the Temple of Fire, where the sacred book of the Zoroastrians “Avesta”, written in gold, was kept.
+The excavation works have been carried out here for more than 20 years by Uzbek archeologists and their Russian colleagues from State Hermitage in St. Petersburg.
+They have also discovered the remains of a building related to Zoroastrianism containing a fire shelter.
+Ferdowsi reports in his poem “Shahnameh” that the legendary Khosrov built a Temple of Fire in Paykand , where the sacred book of the Zoroastrians called “Avesta”, written in gold, was kept.

-Paikend like the ancient settlement of Karmana (modern Navoi) which is located on the border of the Kyzyl Kum desert was once a prospering city but experienced a sad fate, 800 years ago it was buried under moving sands and almost vanished off the surface of the earth.
-Before the tragedy, this city on the Great Silk Road was remarkably famous.
+Paikend, like the ancient settlement of Karmana (modern Navoi), which is located on the border of the Kyzyl Kum desert, was once a prospering city but experienced a sad fate, 800 years ago it was buried under moving sands and almost vanished off the surface of the earth.
+Before the tragedy, this city was a remarkably famous stop along the silk road.
 The major goods transported were local and Chinese silk.
-To obtain the Chinese silk Paikend tradesmen arranged caravans to the Great Chinese wall.
-From Paikend, caravans were made for Afghanistan, India, the Caucasus, the Ural, and the Volga river area.
+To obtain the Chinese silk, Paikend tradesmen arranged caravans to the Great Chinese wall.
+From Paikend caravans were sent to Afghanistan, India, the Caucasus, the Ural, and the Volga river area.
 The caravans carried also fast horses, Lucerne seeds, young plants of fruit trees, glass and pottery.
-Paikend traders went as far as Japan, Vietnam, and Ceylon, whereas at Paikend bazaars one could meet Arab, Indian, Chinese, Afghani, Persian, and European merchants.
+Paikend traders even went as far as Japan, Vietnam, and Ceylon, whereas at Paikend bazaars one could meet Arab, Indian, Chinese, Afghani, Persian and European merchants.

 Other sights & destinations near Paykend and Varaksha